 Either way, you’ll get the opportunity to explore the intersection of climate action in tech and generative AI from different perspectives:

-• Part 1, Nov 4–10: QUESTIONING: How do you feel about generative AI?
+- Part 1: 💬 QUESTIONING – Nov 4–10: How do you feel about generative AI?
 What questions do you have?
-What questions aren’t being asked?
+What questions aren’t being asked, what perspectives are being ignored?
+[Read the recap]

-• Part 2, Nov 11–17: LEARNING: Where can you learn more about the questions you have?
+- Part 2: 📚 LEARNING – Nov 11–17: Where can you learn more about the questions you have?
 How have you already experimented with generative AI?
 What can you learn from others?
+[Read the recap]

-• Part 3, Nov 18–24: PRACTICING: How might you take concrete action based on what you’ve learned?
+- Part 3: 🐱 PRACTICING – Nov 18–24: How might you take concrete action based on what you’ve learned?
 How are others taking action?
+[Read the recap]

 And while I, as the facilitator, will be guiding the exploration through each of the four parts throughout the four weeks in November, you’re always welcome to drop in & out at your own pace based on your current needs, interests, and availability.
 Your journey through the Exploratorium will be unique, but there are additional collaborative learning benefits in following the journey path together.